sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 - It declared a dependency on a specific URL via [`fetch`](#making-fetch-requests) or [`depends`](/docs/types#public-types-loadevent), and that URL was marked invalid with [`invalidate(url)`](/docs/modules#$app-navigation-invalidate)
 - All active `load` functions were forcibly re-run with [`invalidateAll()`](/docs/modules#$app-navigation-invalidateall)

-Note that re-running a `load` function will update the `data` prop inside the corresponding `+layout.svelte` or `+page.svelte`; it does _not_ cause the component to be recreated.
+Note that re-running a `load` function will update the `data` prop inside the corresponding `+layout.svelte` or `+page.svelte` component; it does _not_ cause the component to be recreated.
 As a result, internal state is preserved.
 If this isn't what you want, you can reset whatever you need to reset inside an [`afterNavigate`](/docs/modules#$app-navigation-afternavigate) callback, and/or wrap your component in a [`{#key ...}`](https://svelte.dev/docs#template-syntax-key) block.

 ## Shared state

 In many server environments, a single instance of your app will serve multiple users.
-For that reason, per-request or per-user state must not be stored in shared variables outside your `load` functions, but should instead be stored in `event.locals`.
+For that reason, per-request or per-user state must not be stored in shared variables outside your `load` functions, and should instead be stored in `event.locals`.